 Richard L. Revesz

-Richard L. Revesz is the Lawrence King Professor at New York University School of Law.
+Richard L. Revesz is the Administrator of the Office of Information and Regulatory Affairs in the Office of Management and Budget.
 Professor Revesz also previously served as the Dean of the New York University School of Law.
 His work focuses on the use of cost-benefit analysis, the allocation of regulatory responsibility in a federal system, and the design of liability regimes

 An Empirical Analysis of the Establishment of Independent Agencies